FPGA-Computer/USB-Voltage-Current-Meter/README.md

 USB Meter
 =========

-This is the repository for my KW203 USB meter mod for.
+This is the repository for my KW203 USB meter mod.
 This mod is provided as is.
-This is a mod, so no PCB or full schematics.
+This is a mod, so no full schematics.

 The KW203 USB meter like most of those in the price range have very lousy resolution and cannot read low currents.
 This mod is replacing the unknown microcontroller with a STM8S003F3 and a few modification to improve on the resolution and accuracy.
+The modifications and the calibration is what makes this a usable test equipment.

-Since this is a hack that depends on the existing components:
+This is a hack that depends on the existing questionable components i.e.
-3V LDO (+/-3%) and current sensing resistor (??? %), each unit has to be calibrated against a multimeter.
+3V LDO (+/-3%) and current sensing resistor (??? %).

+Each unit has to be calibrated against a multimeter with a linear regression for reasonable accuracy.
+The current measurement suffers from non-linearity at high current due to heating effects on the sense resistor and the bad layout traces.
+Trimppot won't help here.
+To manage the errors, I use a piecewise linear fit.

 Firmware is written for Cosmic C which ST arranged to have for free use with their STM8 chips.